-The Notebook PC comes with two Type II (or one Type III) PCMCIA 2.1 compliant sockets which supports 32-bit CardBus and Zoomed VideoTM to accommodate any Notebook PC expansion card.
+The Notebook PC comes with two Type I/II (or one Type III) PCMCIA 2.1 compliant sockets.
+The lower socket supports 32-bit CardBus and Zoomed VideoTM to accommodate any Notebook PC expansion cards.

 All-In-One Design: Hard Drive, Floppy, CD